yk-liu/yk-liu.github.io/_posts/2018-11-23-Introduction-to-Cohomology/2018-11-23-Introduction-to-Cohomology.md

 # The Name

-"De Rham Cohomology" is translated in Chinese as "德拉姆上同调", where "同调" stands for "same tune".
+"de Rham Cohomology" is translated in Chinese as "德拉姆上同调", where "同调" stands for "same tune".
 I suppose this is related to the musical isomorphism between one forms and vectors.
 As for the meaning of "co-", here are my thoughts.

 | English                  | Chinese           | Meaning                  |
 | ------------------------ | ----------------- | ------------------------ |